 The total number of Fatemiyoun members who fought in Syria is unclear.
 Experts estimate the number was between 5,000 to 20,000, although Alfoneh says the figure is likely closer to the lower figure cited.

-Iranian authorities said the fighters travelled to Syria voluntarily to defend Shi'ite holy sites.
+Iranian authorities said the fighters traveled to Syria voluntarily to defend Shi'ite holy sites.
 Human rights groups said Afghan migrants and refugees in Iran were offered financial rewards and Iranian residency permits to join the fight in Syria.

 The United Nations High Commissioner for Refugees (UNHCR) estimates there to be some 3.5 million documented and undocumented Afghan refugees and migrants living in Iran.
 Tehran has expelled many Afghans and periodically threatens those who remain with mass expulsion.